Learn more about our programs to support fellows and research scholars

 The Leventhal Map & Education Center at the Boston Public Library is pleased to announce a call for Public Research Fellows in History and Geography for the 2021–2022 academic year.

 The Public Research Fellows programs is a pilot initiative of the LMEC, and it is designed to support scholars whose work advances the following two goals:

-Successful fellows will receive a stipend of $3000.
-They are expected to spend between one and three weeks in residence at the LMEC, during which period they will present their work in progress to a group of Boston-area scholars in the Leventhal Public Geographies Workshop Series.
-Fellows are also expected to present at the end of their time in residence to LMEC staff during an informal lunch conversation.
+Successful fellows will receive a stipend of $3,000.
+They are expected to spend between one and three weeks in residence at the LMEC.
+During this time, fellows will prepare a report on their ongoing research for publication on the LMEC website.
+Fellows will have access to curatorial and reference staff to assist their work in the collections, will interact intermittently with program sponsors, and will present at the end of their time in residence to LMEC board, donors and staff during an informal lunch conversation.
 Finally, fellows are expected to complete measurable progress towards their public engagement project within 9 months of their residence time.

 Researchers who have shown a professional commitment to scholarly understanding coupled with public communication are eligible to apply, including students and faculty housed in research institutions such as colleges and universities, as well as independent scholars and representatives of fields like journalism, design, and policy who can demonstrate a commitment to historical inquiry.
 Researchers housed at institutions with limited resources for advanced study will be given special consideration in the application process.
-K–12 teachers are not prohibited from applying to the Public Research Fellows program, but they will likely find our Teacher Fellows program more appropriate; contact firstname.lastname@example.org for more information about this program.
+K–12 teachers are not prohibited from applying to the Public Research Fellows program, but they will likely find our Teacher Fellows program more appropriate.

 Final round applicants will additionally be required to submit a letter of support from a colleague or supervisor.
-Letters of support will be solicited in the first week of April.
+Letters of support will be solicited by the end of April.

 Successful applicants will be notified by May 15, 2021 and must plan for a residency period between September 15, 2021 and August 15, 2022.